- Fees: ₹ 16,800

 Careers in Anthropology

 Anthropology is the main recruiter of Anthropologists in India and Abroad as well.
 Apart from WHO, UNICEF, and UNESCO, other recruiting companies provide career opportunities to the individuals pursuing this course.
-They are not only employed in the field of Anthropology but also in other fields such as NGOs’, Teaching, Museums, Archives, etc. The candidate has to make sure that he/she fulfils all the needs required to suit the particular job profile.
+They are not only employed in the field of Anthropology but also in other fields such as NGOs’, higher education, museum, and archives.
+The candidate has to make sure that he/she fulfils all the needs required to suit the particular job profile.

 The candidate has to ensure that he/she submits the task before the deadline to ensure the smooth functioning of the work.
 After the successful completion of this course, he/she will be hired for a suitable role.